-The class A-1 notes will solely be used for general corporate purposes, but issuance may only occur after the closing date and before the anticipated repayment date, up to a maximum amount of EUR 80.0m and subject to specific conditions, including amongst other: i) a rating agency confirmation; ii) no event of default, cash trap event, rapid amortisation event, manager termination event, scheduled amortisation event, or class A LTV test event will occur upon drawing; iii) fully funded reserves.
+The class A-1 notes will solely be used for general corporate purposes, but issuance may only occur after the closing date and before the anticipated repayment date, up to a maximum amount of EUR 80.0m and subject to specific conditions, including amongst other: i) a rating agency confirmation; ii) no event of default, cash trap event, rapid amortisation event, manager termination event, scheduled amortisation event, or class A LTV test event will occur upon drawing; iii) fully funded reserves; iv) renewal (or extension) of the two FRA11 leases that feature a break in August 2026.
 Drawings on the class A-1 notes are possible on a revolving basis.